arup-group/pqm-hellebores/README.md

 Use Thonny on your desktop or laptop computer to install MicroPython and verify that you have local REPL access to the microcontroller via USB.

 ## Installation
+**Raspberry PI SD card**
+Prepare the SD card using Raspberry Pi Imager.
+Enable the option for remote SSH access.
+Set the wifi SSID and password to be used for initial access.
+Copy the files from ./pi-setup to the boot partition of the SD card.
+Edit the firstrun.sh script in the boot partition to copy the files as follows:
+This will enable the pi to report it's IP address for remote access on first boot. cp /boot/autorun.sh /home/pi/autorun.sh cp /boot/find-me.desktop /home/pi/.config/autostart

 **Pico**
 Using Thonny, open `./pico/main.py` and save it to the root folder of the microcontroller.